diverse-team/diverse-team.github.io/docs/team.md

 hugo new team/<name-surname>.md
 ```

-Replace `<name-surname>` with the name and surname of the team member you want to add.
+Replace `<lastname-firstname>` with the name and surname of the team member you want to add.
 Favor lower case names.

-This will generate a `<name-surname>.md` file in the `content/team` directory.
+This will generate a `<lastname-firstname>.md` file in the `content/team` directory.

+Please use your `last name` **then** `first name` in order to sort how they'll be displayed on the web.
+Please put you name in upper case and first (and middle) name in lower case like in the example bellow.

 The content of the file will look like this:

 ```
 ---
-name: Candide Smith
+name: Candide SMITH
 organization: IRISA
 position: PhD student
 category: member